-Figure 12 displays the difference between the mean position of all quad track hits and the telescope track.
-The distribution has long tails, which are in part from unrelated background tracks that are erroneously matched.
+Table 3: Overview of the errors on the difference between mean hit position and track prediction in the pixel plane tails, which are in part from unrelated background tracks that are erroneously matched.
 The number of background tracks is estimated by shifting the telescope timing by 1000 frames and is shown for comparison.
-In fits, these tracks are accounted for by introducing a constant offset.
+In the fit, these tracks are accounted for by introducing a constant offset.